vwillcox/MastoCloud/README.md

 This script will create an image Wordcloud based on your posts on any Mastodon Server that you have an account on.
 You will require an API account for your Mastodon account.

+### Updated 25/08/2024

+To work with VENV on the latest Python3 I have added extra instructions below.

 ## Setting up your Mastodon account

 To get your API Key you can go to https://<yourmastohost.com>/settings/applications